 What is the PHI Rebate?

-A rebate can be paid directly to an insurance company in order to reduce the premiums that you pay for coverage.
-The rebate can also be paid through your tax return.
-Regardless of which of these options you choose, the PHI rebate may cover a significant portion of your costs depending upon how much you and your family make.
-With the rebate, coupled with the important benefits that health coverage provides, there is no reason for anyone to go without cover.
+There are two options when it comes to payment.
+The PHI rebate can be paid directly to your insurer in order to reduce your premium.
+Alternatively, it can be paid through your tax return.
+Regardless of the option you choose, the PHI rebate may cover a significant portion of your costs depending upon how much you and your family earn.

 How much do I get back?